edneville/ripcalc/ripcalc.md

 If `--quiet` is specified then parsing error messages will be suppressed.

-When `--filter` is specified STDIN is filtered for inclusion addresses/masks given as arguments.
+When `--filter` is specified STDIN is filtered for addresses/masks given as arguments.
 Use `--filternum` to set the space delimited parameter that contains the input address.

 Using `--abuseipdb [key]` can populate `%{abuseipdb_var}` values for `--format` strings, where `var` is the field name in a abuseipdb result structure.